ndziuba/EnterpriseAI-Project/README.md

         - steps/evaluator evaluates the performance of newly trained and prodaction model
         - steps/trigger_decision compares accuracy and decides if the new model is better
         - steps/deployer deploys model to yatai based on the trigger decision
-        - steps/discord_bot posts alert that a new model has benn pushed
+        - steps/discord_bot posts alert that a new model has been pushed
     - Yatai automatically updates pods to new version and builds containers

 ## Infrastructure